dewyze/putter/README.md

 ### `Putter.follow`

 `Putter.follow` will allow you to create a wrapper around an object and then you can pass that wrapped object around.
-The advantage to using follow is that if a method is called that doesn't exist, or a method is created at runtime, the wrapped object will intercept those calls.
+The advantage to using `follow` is that if a method is called that doesn't exist, or a method is created at runtime, the wrapped object will intercept those calls.
 This works on both instances and classes.

 However, following a class will not result in created instances of that class being followed.
 Additionally, following an object will not allow you to intercept calls to a class that occurred outside the wrapped object.
-For that functionality, use `Putter.watch`
+For that functionality, use `Putter.watch`.

 `Putter.follow` usage: